Iowa State Cyclones men's basketball: Tim Floyd era (1994–1998)

 The 1996–97 Cyclones returned all five starters from the previous season's Big Eight tournament championship and NCAA Tournament team.
-Iowa State finished with a 22–9 overall record and a 10–6 conference mark in the inaugural season of the Big 12 Conference.
+Iowa State finished with a 22–9 overall record and a 10–6 conference mark in the inaugural season of the expanded Big 12 Conference.
 The Cyclones would advance to the third NCAA tournament Sweet Sixteen in Iowa State men's basketball history with victories over Illinois State and Cincinnati, before falling in a 74–73 overtime loss to UCLA.
 Senior Dedric Willoughby averaged 18.9 points per game for the season, and seniors Kenny Pratt and Kelvin Cato averaged 14.7 points and 6.1 rebounds per game and 11.3 points and 8.4 rebounds per game, respectively.

 Tim Floyd's 1997–98 Cyclones finished the season with a 12–18 overall record and a 5–11 conference record.
 Freshman forward Marcus Fizer averaged 14.9 points and 6.7 rebounds per game, and Klay Edwards contributed per-game averages of 9.3 points and 7.7 rebounds.
 Following the season, Floyd left Iowa State to replace Phil Jackson as the head coach of the Chicago Bulls.